 Amikam Toren - Representation as a Matter of Fact (13 June - 19 September 2021)

-The exhibition opening event will take place on 29 June 2021.
+The exhibition opening event was scheduled to take place on 29 June 2021.
 Due to changes in the COVID-19 restrictions, this event has been postponed.

 Since the late 1960s, the Israeli-born artist Amikam Toren has been producing extraordinary artworks which are frequently the result of appropriation, destruction and re-construction.
 All his works reveal a rigorous investigation of materials and materiality.
 Toren’s programmatic interrogation and transmutation of the physical media with which he works destroy the boundaries between painting and sculpture: even the apparently two-dimensional is revealed to possess a physical three-dimensionality and the three-dimensional object is co-opted to become its own two-dimensional representation.